Skip to content

 configTOML config model, defaults, and path resolution

-sessionstructured session entries and rendering
+sessionstructured shell session entries and rendering

 Pipe mode: